 - zest from one lemon (optional but a tasty addition)

-Prepare a pot with boiling water for the pasta (make sure you have the water ready before your pork belly is cooked) - because Cappellos fettuccine are ready in 90 minutes and are not good if overcooked, so you have to be fast and precise here.
+Prepare a pot with boiling water for the pasta (make sure you have the water ready before your pork belly is cooked) - because Cappellos fettuccine is ready in 90 seconds and are not good if overcooked, so you have to be fast and precise here.

-Meanwhile prepare the sauce base.
+Meanwhile, prepare the sauce base.
 Whisk the 1 whole egg with the one extra yolk, add the grated cheese and lots of fresh ground pepper.
 Add salt if your pork belly is not cured or salted.
-Whisk well and let aside.
+Whisk well and set aside.

 When I return the pork belly to the stove (after I removed the extra fat), I set the heat to the lowest setting.
 I add the pasta to the boiling water and use my phone timer to give it 90 seconds, not longer.

 After 90 seconds I add the pasta to the pork belly pan, adding a little bit of pasta water with it (few tablespoons).
-Turn the the heat off, or take the pan to a non heated surface.
+Turn the heat off, or take the pan to a non-heated surface.
 Add the beaten eggs, lemon zest if using and cheese mixture to the pasta and mix well.
 If necessary add few more tablespoons of pasta water.
-This is actually the tricky step of the recipe, because you don't want your eggs you get scrambled, you want them to coat the pasta and be creamy (just make sure your pan is not on heat).
-That's it, you should serve immediately, this makes 4 small(ish) portions, depending if it's your main dish or you serve it like Italians do in very small portions.
+This is actually the tricky step of the recipe because you don't want your eggs you get scrambled, you want them to coat the pasta and be creamy (just make sure your pan is not on heat).
+That's it, you should serve immediately, this makes 4 small(ish) portions, depending on if it's your main dish or you serve it as Italians do in very small portions.